WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_indicators.md

 > Summary: For each indicator in the L2, the L3 author creates a Measure resource.
 This includes adding populations and stratifiers (consulting the CQF-Measures guidance).
 The create the CQL definitions needed for the calculations, which will be encoded into the Library resources.

 1. For each indicator in the L2, create a Measure
     - a.
-The Measure SHOULD conform to the appropriate scoring profile based on the scoring type:
+The Measure SHALL conform to the appropriate scoring profile based on the scoring type:
         - i.
 Proportion - [CQFMProportionMeasure](https://build.fhir.org/ig/HL7/cqf-measures/StructureDefinition-proportion-measure-cqfm.html)
         - ii.
 Ratio - [CQFMRatioMeasure](https://build.fhir.org/ig/HL7/cqf-measures/StructureDefinition-ratio-measure-cqfm.html)
         - iii.
 Cohort - [CQFMCohortMeasure](https://build.fhir.org/ig/HL7/cqf-measures/StructureDefinition-cohort-measure-cqfm.html)